usaid-cs/yesterday-i-learned/auto.md

 1. Car commercials often [never feature the real car](https://www.youtube.com/watch?v=OnBC5bwV5y0).
 1. To tell if a mechanic is honest, [take your car in for an unnecessary repair](http://lifehacker.com/take-your-car-in-for-an-unnecessary-repair-to-find-a-go-1545575350).
 1. Both Tom and Max Chilton are racers.
 However, only Max's website was SEOed to say "CHILTON'S BAD LUCK CONTINUES AT THE KOHLER GRAND PRIX AT ROAD ..."
-1. Herr Hitler sagte (SAAG te), "mein Auto sollte wie ein Käfer (KAY fer) aussehen (to appear)."
+1. Herr Hitler sagte (SAAG te), "mein Auto sollte (SOY-te) wie ein Käfer (KAY-fer) aussehen (OW-seen, to appear)."
 Mister Hitler said, "my car should look like a beetle."
 1. The first beetle was built by Dr. Porsche.
 1. It is probably wise to buy cars based on its insurance cost, which is [apparently available in the form of a spreadsheet](http://www.ibc.ca/on/auto/buying-auto-insurance/how-auto-insurance-premiums/how-cars-measure-up).
 1. Cheaper gasoline is sold to active farmers.
 It is called dyed diesel (because it is dyed, to...), or [purple gas](https://en.wiktionary.org/wiki/purple_gas) if it is actually gasoline.